 The Bisons were one possession away from beating Notre Dame on its home floor, led Michigan with two minutes remaining in Ann Arbor and quickly got out to a lead in their monumental win against Louisville.

-Even in overwhelming situations, Lipscomb’s guards haven’t lacked confidence; they’ve attacked, and haven’t looked dissimilar to their power five opposition.
+Even in overwhelming situations, Lipscomb’s guards haven’t lacked confidence; they’ve attacked and haven’t looked dissimilar to their Power 5 opposition.

 “I thought we had a strong chin,” Acuff said of the Bisons’ fight throughout the night.

 2) Lipscomb rebounded well, but turnovers remain an issue.

 Louisville hasn’t played anywhere near its standard through 12 games, but three things about Payne’s team are up to par: its size, athleticism and length.

 The Cardinals’ starting lineup consists of three players standing 6-foot-8 or taller; each of them weighs over 220 pounds as well.
 That is a level of size that Lipscomb hadn’t seen yet this season.

 With that kind of physical disadvantage, the expectation was that Acuff’s team would be overwhelmed.
 That wasn’t the case on the glass in Tuesday night’s contest, though.

 The Bisons outrebounded Louisville 23-13 in the first half; six of those 23 rebounds came on the offensive glass.